-Bliesner says, “With its highly visible location on I-82 near the proposed East-West Corridor, Rotary Playground at the Greenway will be a welcoming destination that encourages healthy play and exercise in our community.”
+Bliesner says, “With its highly visible location on I-82 near the proposed East-West Corridor, Rotary Playground at the Greenway is now a welcoming destination to encourage healthy play and exercise in our community.”

-The three Rotary clubs have raised the funds for the playground and additional funding will be raised for land improvements to the area.
+The three Rotary clubs, with additional funding from community donors and other supporters, raised the funds for the playground and land improvements to the area.